efnats/c3dl/README.md

 - File sizes are verified against the feed – incomplete files are re-downloaded automatically
 - Colors are disabled automatically when output is piped (or use `--no-color`)
 - Use `--clean-partial` to remove all `.part` files and start fresh
-- Use `--no-cleanup` to keep relive files even when releases are available
+- Use `--no-cleanup` to disable automatic cleanup of relives and duplicates

 ## License